mreza0100/mamzi.net.github.io/pages/life/mind/emotions.md

 > PROP.
 XLI.
 If anyone conceives that he is loved by another, and believes that he has given no cause for such love, he will love that other in return.

-Someone love you for no reason, you will love them back! (this is the reason why people love their pets)
+Someone love you for no reason, you will love them back!

+- Note: You might argue that not everyone would love you back, but I should tell you that other behaviors are because of the complex nature of mind, our experiences from past and how we gone through it.
+But I tell you that people should logically be like this, unless other causes are in play.

 > PROP.
 XLII.
 He who has conferred a benefit on anyone from motives of love or honour will feel pain, if he sees that the benefit is received without gratitude.